onesaitplatform/onesaitplatform-ce-charts/README.md

     serverName: "example.onesaitplatform.com"
 ```

-- For adding the modules included in engine/intelligence charts, you should patch the loadbalancer deployment.
+- In order to access the modules included in engine/intelligence charts through loadbalancer, you should patch the loadbalancer deployment.
 This action can be done with the kubectl command:

 ```
 kubectl patch deployment loadbalancer --patch "$(cat onesaitplatform-ce-engine-chart/conf-files/nginx-config-volumes.yaml)"